 Depart from Tromsø and drive to Narvik, on a journey full of Norway's dramatic scenery, ranging down steep valleys to the striking fjords below.
 Later you arrive in Narvik, and spend tonight at the Scandic Hotel.
 Spend an afternoon at leisure in this delightful city; one of the most fascinating attractions is the Red Cross War Memorial Museum, which documents the occupation of Narvik and the bitter air and sea battles that took place here during the Second World War.
 Narvik was considered to be an important strategic outpost that not only boasted a port, but also supplies of coveted iron ore.
 The Ofoten Museum is also worth a visit; the museum is rich with exhibits documenting the life of the Narvik population over the previous centuries.

-This evening transfer by coach to take the cable car to Narvikfjellet mountain, which provides an excellent vantage point from which to hunt for the Northern Lights.
+This evening embark on a drive by coach with a local guide, through the region around Narvik from which we attempt to track down the Northern Light.
 Afterwards you return by coach to your hotel.

 Enjoy a wonderful journey on the Ofoten Railway, sometimes also known as the Arctic Circle Express.
 This line, which at the time of construction was the most northern railway in the world, travels through the wild, beautiful landscapes of Lapland, passing breathtaking mountains, crossing barren plateaus and traversing steep mountainsides as it crosses into Sweden.
 On arrival in Kiruna, check into the Scandic Hotel Ferrum for a two-night stay, and enjoy an afternoon to explore this interesting location.
 The Kiruna Church, built in 1912, is particularly impressive and is one of Sweden's largest wooden buildings.